The Great Day of His Wrath: Inspiration

 Following the completion of a series of his last works (including The Destruction of Sodom and Gomorrah) and sending them to the Royal Academy, Martin started working on a group of three paintings that included The End of the World.
 According to Leopold Martin, John Martin's son, his father found the inspiration for this painting on a night journey through the Black Country.
-Based on this comment, F. D. Klingender argued that this image was in fact a "disguised response to the industrial scene", a claim Charles F. Stuckey is sceptical of.
+Based on this comment, F. D. Klingender argued that this image was in fact a "disguised response to the industrial scene", a claim Charles F. Stuckey is skeptical of.
 Frances Carey holds that John's underlying theme was the perceived connection between the rapid growth of London as a metropolis in the early nineteenth century, and the original growth of the Babylon civilisation and its final destruction.
 According to the Tate Gallery, Martin was inspired by the Book of Revelation from the New Testament.

 Martin's death and exhibitions of the painting

 While painting, on 12 November 1853, Martin suffered an attack of paralysis, now thought to have been a stroke.
 The attack deprived him of the ability to talk and to control his right arm, and he died at Douglas on 17 February 1854.
 At the time of his death, his partially unfinished three paintings were being exhibited in Newcastle.
 After Martin's death, his last pictures (including The End of the World) were exhibited in "London and the chief cities in England attracting great crowds".
 The painting was engraved in 1854 (after Martin's death) by Thomas McLean, together with two other paintings by Martin, Plains of Heaven and The Last Judgment (a group of three 'judgment pictures').
 Despite wide public reception, the three paintings were rejected as vulgar by the Royal Academy.
-In 1945, the painting was purchased by the Tate from Robert Frank.
+In 1945, the painting was purchased by the Tate from the art dealer Robert Frank who had restored it.